 Those who suffer from hyperhidrosis are more prone to developing warts, body odor, jock itch, social anxiety, and athlete’s foot.
 On top of this, you may also experience skin maceration (disintegration), which results from the skin being continually moist due to sweating.
 Maceration can result in a soft, wet appearance of the skin, which can also lead to more skin conditions and complications.

-There are many hyperhidrosis treatments available, but our dermatologists will assess your symptoms and options to create the most effective hyperhidrosis treatment regime.
+There are many hyperhidrosis treatments available, but our dermatologists will assess your symptoms and options to create the most effective hyperhidrosis treatment regimen.
 Common hyperhidrosis treatments include prescription-strength antiperspirants, oral medications, laser therapy, and BOTOX®.

 An antiperspirant is specifically designed to reduce and prevent sweating.
 This hyperhidrosis treatment works by blocking the sweat glands, which prevents the sweat from being released and forming on your skin.
 A prescription antiperspirant is a stronger antiperspirant that usually contains aluminum chloride, which helps to cover and stop the sweat glands from producing sweat on the skin.
 Some prescription-strength antiperspirants can even help reduce the size of sweat glands.

 A prescription oral medication may be suggested if excessive sweating persists after using an antiperspirant.
 Medication as a hyperhidrosis treatment helps to block the stimulation of sweat glands, which reduces and stops your sweat glands from creating sweat that appears on your skin.
 Oral medications can help limit sweat glands over your entire body.